<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Self-delivery through Shopify is a practical choice for businesses wanting direct control over their shipping processes.
 This method allows you to oversee every step of the delivery journey.
 That makes it ideal for local customer bases or businesses aiming to maintain personal contact during deliveries.

 When opting for self-delivery, you take charge of picking, packing, and delivering orders directly to customers.
 Within Shopify, you can set up shipping zones and rates tailored by weight, price, or location.
 For example, offering free or discounted delivery for customers concentrated in specific areas can be a strategic incentive.
+Knowing how self-delivery works with Shopify can help small businesses improve efficiency while maintaining a personal touch.

 Self-delivery offers notable flexibility: